postgres-ai/postgres-checkup/README.md

 Why do you need postgres-checkup and why it's safe and easy to use:

-- *It unobtrusive*: its impact on the observing system is close to zero.
+- *It is unobtrusive*: its impact on the observing system is close to zero.
 It does not use any heavy queries, keeping resource usage very low, and avoiding having the [“observer effect”](https://en.wikipedia.org/wiki/Observer_effect_(information_technology)). postgres-checkup reports were successfully tested on real-world databases